sangling/OfficeDocs-AppCompliance/Teams/woobotio-woobot.md

 Describe any capabilities an organization's administrators have to control their information residing in partner systems, e.g. deletion, retention, auditing, archiving, end-user policy, etc.

->Customer's have full control of their configuration data that is created by them within our system.
+>Customer&#x27;s have full control of their configuration data that is created by them within our system.
 No other customer data is stored in our system.

 [!INCLUDE [Corrections or suggestions contact information](./includes/corrections-or-suggestions.md)]